 A five+ acre planned office campus named "S" with five towers and over one million square feet will be replacing old warehouses and parking lots.
 This prime in city location is just south of the International District on both sides of Sixth Avenue South, and within a five-minute walk from the existing Stadium Station and close by the future light rail from the Eastside.
 The developer has recently purchased development rights from a downtown non-profit, which would increase the project size 67,220 square feet.
-Development may begin as early as the first quarter of 2020.
+Development was planned to begin in 2020 with delivery the second quarter of 2023.

 The trend of developing multi-story industrial buildings appears to have gained traction in the West Duwamish MIC.
 The former home of PSF at 65 South Horton Street was purchased in 2018.
 The sales price for the industrial zoned site exceeded \$100 per square foot of land for a site just over an acre.
 The buyer intends to tear down the existing improvements, some of which date to the early 1900s.
-The purchase was made in January 2019 with the intention of building a four-story industrial building totaling 119,000 square feet.
+The purchase was made with the intention of building a four-story industrial building totaling 119,000 square feet.
+No permitting or construction has started.